 Abstracts are evaluated by the Reading Committee to determine which vetted presentations are accepted.
 Each proposal is reviewed by three Reading Committee members.
 The Reading Committee sees only the titles and the abstracts.
 Please make sure that:

-There may be photography, audio, or video recording at the conference.
-By entering the event premises you give consent to the use of your photograph, likeness, video or audio recording in whole or in part without restriction or limitation for any educational, promotional, or any purpose for distribution.
+There may be photography, audio recording, or video recording at the conference.
+By entering the event premises you give consent to the use of your photograph, likeness, or video or audio recording in whole or in part without restriction or limitation for any educational or promotional purpose, or any purpose for distribution.
 If you do not want to be photographed or videotaped, please notify the individuals capturing the information.

 Note that only a limited number of long paper, workshop, and forum submissions can be accepted, depending on space available.
 Only those submissions rated highest in the selection process will be considered.